 Health research projects

-To ensure that health research projects are conducted in an ethically responsible manner, a scientific ethical committee system has been established in Denmark.
+A research ethics committee system has been established in Denmark to ensure that health research projects are conducted in an ethically responsible manner.
 You can read more about this here.

 Experiments involving animals

 Specific legal rules apply to animal experiments.
-Read more about these legal bounds of research here
+Read more in the article on animal experimentation.